 Each partner authority is a Data Controller in respect of its own data and a Data Processor when using other authorities’ data.

 What data we need to collect

-Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes name, address, date of birth, telephone number and email address.
+Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes name, address, Date of Birth, telephone number and email address.
 We are collecting this data because the data is necessary to carry out the agreement you have entered into i.e. becoming a library member.

-Additional data we would like to collect
+Additional data we'd like to collect

-You can choose to supply personal information relating to gender, ethnicity, language, sexual orientation, gender reassignment, disability, religion or belief, caring responsibilities and any access needs such as hearing or visual impairment and difficulties with mobility.
+You can choose to supply personal information relating to sex, ethnicity, language, sexual orientation, gender reassignment, disability, religion or belief, caring responsibilities and any access needs such as hearing or visual impairment and difficulties with mobility.
 This is not a requirement of signing up to the Library Service.

 The legal basis for processing your data

 By law - Provision of a Library Service